UnbelievableLion/LinuxSound/Sampled/JavaSound/Informationaboutdevices.md

-#  Information about devices
+##  Information about devices

-Each device is represented by a
+Each device is represented by a `Mixer`object.
- `Mixer`object.
-      Ask the
- `AudioSystem`for a list of these.
+      Ask the `AudioSystem`for a list of these.
       Each mixer has a set of target (output) lines and source (input lines).
 Query each mixer about these separately.
-      The program is:
+      The program is DeviceInfo.java:

 ```

 import javax.sound.sampled.*;